jxwleong/altera-de1-processor/README.md

 This output signal is used to indicate that the program is completed.
 It is assigned with the LED pin on Altera DE1.

 5. **Input**
 This 8-bit input signals will be loaded into A (8-bit data register) when the current state is `input`.
-This signals will be used for the adding or subrating operations based on the instruction.
+This signals will be used for the adding or subtractionrating operations based on the instruction.

 6. **Output**
 This 8-bit output signals will sent out from A (8-bit data register) when the current state is `load`.
 This output signals is only used for display or send to another component.
 This output signal is crucial for sending `Aeq0` and `Apos` status signals to CU.

 <br/>

-#### <a name="contSig"></a>Control Signals
+#### <a name="control_signal"></a>Control Signals
 1. **IRload**
 This signal will sent to the Data Path (DP) so that the 8-bit instruction stored in the RAM can be loaded into the 8-bit instruction register.